In Response to 25 Lines by Linda Pastan

 Foul industries upon the other’s blood

-So if only the life of an insect rests in the balance
+If only the life of an insect rests in the balance

-It is better to destroy the entire history of art.
+it is better to destroy the entire history of art.

 For value will always rest with the toiling people